-Mary Jane Miller is offering two workshops this spring, February and March of 2020.
+Mary Jane Miller is offering two icon painting workshops this spring, February and March of 2020.
 The first will be in Vero Beach, Florida and the second in Lewis Delaware.
 Both workshops will commence at the beginning of Lent, a wonderful preparation for Easter and Passover.

 Egg Tempera is a painting technique that has been used for centuries but not forgotten.
 It is gratifying to learn and inexpensive with earth pigments.
 The final product has the potential for reminding you who you are now through a window to another time.
 Our best icon painting workshop can not only crack open mystery with a perfect yolk but also engage your soul in several extraordinary ways.

 Mary Jane Miller will share a host of techniques for creating an icon in egg tempera.
 Her renderings of garments and backgrounds are abundantly colorful and celebrate the earth pigments.
 The flesh tones are slightly different requiring more attention to those small areas of importance.
 She will help you learn how to merge colors through step-by-step demonstrations and informative discussion.
 One course is a modest beginning, however your first taste of this ancient tradition and its legacy is cherishable.